To Some Zionist Christians And Jews, The Bible Says Jerusalem Is Israel's Capital

 "I'd question the authenticity of their faith," said Cardoza-Moore, referring to the Christians in Jerusalem who oppose its recognition as Israel's "eternal" capital.
 "I'd say they're making a decision on a political expediency basis, not a biblical basis," she said.

-Burge, an ordained Presbyterian minister and a professor emeritus at Wheaton College, an evangelical Christian institution, counters that it is those Christians and Jews who cite the Bible to support their policy positions who are thinking politically.
+Burge, an ordained Presbyterian minister and a professor emeritus at Wheaton College, an evangelical Christian institution, counters that it is those Christians and Jews citing the Bible to support their policy positions who are thinking politically.

 "We have a political application of a biblical idea," Burge says.
 "If you reach into the Old Testament and say, 'God has given the Holy Land to the descendants of Abraham,' that's fine.
 The question is whether the modern state of Israel is that nation that was imagined back in the Bible."